Vietnam War Timeline

 Cuban Missile Crisis (October 1962)

-Castro had a powerful ally in Moscow.
+had a powerful ally in Moscow.

-Soviet leader Nikita Khrushchev promised to defend Cuba with Soviet weapons.
+leader Nikita Khrushchev promised to defend Cuba with Soviet weapons.

 Kennedy Responds

-When a U-2 spy plane’s photos revealed nukes ready to launch in Cuba, JFK asked for advice from the “Best and Brightest.”
+a U-2 spy plane’s photos revealed nukes ready to launch in Cuba, JFK asked for

 13 Days of Tension

-When more Soviet ships headed for the U.S. with weapons, JFK ordered a quarantine.
+more Soviet ships headed for the U.S. with weapons, JFK ordered a quarantine.

-The first break in the crisis occurred when the Soviets ships turned back.
+first break in the crisis occurred when the Soviets ships turned back.

-Finally, Khrushchev agreed to remove the nuclear weapons from Cuba in exchange for a U.S. promise NOT to invade Cuba.
+Khrushchev agreed to remove the nuclear weapons from Cuba in exchange for a

 Easing Tensions

-In 1963, a hot line was established between the White House and the Kremlin.
+1963, a hot line was established between the White House and the Kremlin.

-Later that year, the superpowers signed a Limited Test Ban Treaty.
+that year, the superpowers signed a Limited Test Ban Treaty.

 (It is suggested that you get additional notes from other students.)